act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 ## Background

 To ensure there is some element from which arrow keys can be used to control the scroll position, focus must be on or in a scrollable region.
 If scripts are used to prevent the keyboard events from reaching the scrollable region, this could still cause a keyboard accessibility issue.
 This must be tested separately.

+This rule is only applicable to non-embedded scrollable elements.
+Embedded scrollable elements, such as iframe or object elements, are covered in other rules such as [Iframe with negative tabindex has no interactive elements](iframe-not-focusable-has-no-interactive-content-akn7bn.md).

 ### Bibliography